-As interest continues to grow and as the rates for ASD continue to increase, growth will again be occurring in 2017.
-We will be welcoming campers and volunteers to Mini Camp overnight sessions--allowing a) first time campers the chance to "sample" camp before jumping into a four-day summer session and b) returning campers a continuation of the goodness of Camp Encourage.
+As interest continued to grow and as the rates for ASD continue to increase, growth at Camp Encourage again occurred in 2017.
+We welcomed campers and volunteers to Mini Camp overnight sessions--allowing a) first time campers the chance to "sample" camp before jumping into a four-day summer session and b) returning campers a continuation of the goodness of Camp Encourage.
 We know future growth is on the horizon again and we are eager to see what the future will bring.
 Growth challenges include recruiting quality volunteers to support the needs of additional campers while also providing increased scholarship funds to meet the needs of the high percentage of applicants that seek and deserve financial support.

 Kelly Lee, M.S.Ed.